 Use the change ip-codec-set command to define a list of codecs to use for calls between the enterprise and the service provider.
 For the compliance test, ip-codec-set 2 was used for this purpose.
-XO Communications used codecs G.729A and G711MU on the SIP trunk, in this order of preference.
-Enter the corresponding codecs in the Audio Codec column of the table.
+Cox Communication used only codec G.711MU on the SIP trunk.
+Enter the corresponding codec in the Audio Codec column of the table.
 Default values can be used for all other fields.

-On Page 2, set the Fax Mode to t.38-standard.
+On Page 2, set the Fax Mode to off.
+Cox does not support Fax T.38